PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ]
 ```

-<span class="notes">**Note:** The official API documentation for the mbed Cloud REST interface is [located here]().</span>
+<span class="notes">**Note:** The official API documentation for the mbed Cloud REST API interface is [located here](/docs/v1.2/api-references/index.html).</span>

 ## Using the official libraries

-You don't need to write raw HTTP requests to deal with the mbed Cloud API, as there are official SDKs available for node.js, Python and .NET.
-This is especially nice because the APIs to interact with resources are [asynchronous](), because for many functions it's not guaranteed that an action (such as writing to a device) will happen straight away, as the device might be in deep sleep or otherwise slow to respond.
-Therefore, you need to listen to callbacks on a [notification channel]().
+There are official mbed Cloud SDKs available for node.js and Python.
+These APIs are asynchronous, because for many functions it is not guaranteed that an action (such as writing to a device) will happen straight away -  the device might be in deep sleep or otherwise slow to respond.
+Therefore, you need to listen to callbacks on a notification channel.
 If you're using any of the official libraries, notification channels are abstracted away, making it easier to write applications on top of mbed Cloud.

 An additional feature in the libraries is that they support subscriptions.
 We can subscribe to resources and get a notification whenever they change.
 This is useful for our `/pir/0/count` resource, as we can get notified whenever someone moves in front of the sensor.